When to Harvest Vegetables and Preserve Your Harvest

 Make This

-• corn, Cut off cob.
-Freeze on baking sheets, until firm, then transfer to freezer bags.
+Cut kernels off the cob.
+Freeze on a baking sheet until firm, then store in freezer bags.

 This Venison Stew is so easy!
 It’s so much healthier than beef, and has just as much flavor.
 The venison in this Venison Stew is neither gamey, nor tough.
 It is melt in your mouth tender, in the slow cooker or on the stove!